-COVID-19 has affected adult and dislocated worker differently.
 By using labor market information, workforce services Title 1 will target and outreach to targeted population based off the data.
 In addition, our one stop partners are key in helping to outreach through such means as IDES eblasts or through Adult Education partner.
-Lastly, strengthening our community partnerships will help workforce services provide services most in need to address COVID-19 recovery.
+Lastly, strengthening our community partnerships will help workforce services provide services most in need.

-F. Provide a description of how the local area will provide youth activities including:

-• A description and assessment of the type and availability of youth workforce investment activities in the local area, including activities for youth who are individuals with disabilities, which must include an identification of successful models of such activities (§ 679.560(b)(8)).

-The Joliet Junior College Workforce Development department administers the My Future youth program in Grundy County.
+- F. Describe how the local area will provide youth activities including: - 1.
+A description and assessment of the type and availability of youth workforce investment activities in the local area, including activities for youth who are individuals with disabilities, which must include an identification of successful models of such activities (§ 679.560(b)(8)). - The Joliet Junior College Workforce Development department administers the My Future youth program in Grundy County.
 The My Future youth program is designed to provide assistance to youth & youth with disabilities in employment and academic success through skill-building activities, connections to the workplace, and ongoing workplace mentoring and support.
-The program includes:

-- Tutoring and study skills training

-- GED preparation and testing

-- Soft skills, decision making and team work training

-- Financial literacy education and entrepreneurial skills training - Occupational skill training, internships and job shadowing opportunities - Academic skill development - Assessment - Placement in subsidized and unsubsidized work experiences and summer employment opportunities directly linked to academic and occupational learning - Supportive services such as transportation and stipends for participation in the youth program - Extensive case management - Comprehensive referral system - 12 months of follow-up services - Partner with the Grundy County Chamber of Commerce in the Certificate of Employability program.
+The program includes: - Tutoring and study skills training - GED preparation and testing - Soft skills, decision making and team work training - Financial literacy education and entrepreneurial skills training - Occupational skill training, internships and job shadowing opportunities - Academic skill development - Assessment - Placement in subsidized and unsubsidized work experiences and summer employment opportunities directly linked to academic and occupational learning - Supportive services such as transportation and stipends for participation in the youth program - Extensive case management - Comprehensive referral system - 12 months of follow-up services - Partner with the Grundy County Chamber of Commerce in the Certificate of Employability program.
 The Certificate of Employability program familiarizes students with the expectations of the workforce to help equip them for their first job.
 Students hear from owners and managers in the local business community who teach them skills required to work in jobs such as retail, fast food, sit-down dining and more.
 For instance, the students learned how to fill out an application, job expectations, appropriate workplace attire etc. - Graduate & Get Paid program which was referenced in Chapter 4.C under career pathways bullet point - This program is open to all youth including youth with disabilities.
 For additional support, program may refer youth with disabilities to Joliet Junior College Disability Services Coordinator to help youth with disabilities overcome any barriers for a successful post-secondary education.
 In addition, the My Future programs partners with Illinois Valley Industries, Inc. whose mission is to support individuals with intellectual, sensory, physical and developmental disabilities since 1968 in Grundy County, Illinois.
-Thus, eligible WIOA youth with disabilities have an individual service strategy created through the My Future program to be successful using multiple resources to ensure success. - Approximately 18% of youth enrolled in Program Year 2019 WIOA program are youth with disabilities in Grundy County.
+Thus, eligible WIOA youth with disabilities have an individual service strategy created through the My Future program to be successful using multiple resources to ensure success.